 Using Your Community’s Laundry Room Equipment

 Welcome to another FMB Laundry How To Video!
-This video teaches residents, guests, and anyone else using your laundry room’s equipment the proper way to load a front load washing machine!
+This video teaches residents, guests, and anyone else using your laundry room’s equipment the proper way to load a top load washing machine!

 Property and community managers, please feel free to share this informational video with your residents and let them know they can contact FMB Laundry with any questions about how to best use their laundry equipment.

 Video not working properly?
 Here’s how to properly load your top load washing machines:

 - Always load the washing machine tub with like items such as linens, towels, darks, whites, or colors

 - Loosely load items until the second row of perforations from the top of the tub

 - Avoid overloading your washing machines in order to ensure proper operation